VCauthon/Summary-Docker/src/docs/1-history.md

 ![image](../docs/static/2-history/os_level_virtualization.png)

 __With operating-system-virtualization, or containerization, it is possible to run programs within containers, to which only parts of these resources are allocated__.
 A program expecting to see the whole computer, once run inside a container, can only see the allocated resources and believes them to be all that is available.
-Several containers can be created on each operating system, to each of which a subset of the computer's resources is allocated.
+Several containers can be created on each operating system to which a subset of the computer's resources is allocated.
 Each container may contain any number of computer programs.
 These programs may run concurrently or separately, and may even interact with one another.

 Containerization has similarities to application virtualization: In the latter, only one computer program is placed in an isolated container and the isolation applies to file system only.